USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 37\.
 To see the data for a reference record in their own window: In the Select column, **check the checkbox for the first reference record** and click **View**.
 A View Reference Record window will appear ([Figure](#view_reference_record_window)).
 Notice that only field in [Figure](#view_reference_record_window) is the actual source/reference description that can be entered into a text field.

 When you are done examining the information on the View Reference Record Window, click **Close**.
+Now that you are done examining all of the tabs on the View Control Measure Window, you can click **Close**, to close it.

 ![View Reference Record Window][view_reference_record_window]